 There are good reasons for anyone to work from home, but for students, it can be particularly appealing.
 For one thing, you can fit work in around your studies, rather than compromising them.
 You don’t have to waste time in transit.
 Also, you don’t need the interview skills you haven't had the chance to hone if you're getting jobs digitally.
+Working remotely is a blessing because it allows you to work from anywhere.
+You can even use a VPN in China to bypass the restrictions and work from there.

 Another great aspect of working from home is that you don't have all that many expenses.
 All you essentially need is a computer and internet connection – which you'll need for your coursework anyway.